gidl/gidl/README.md

 GIDL uses XML because:
 - XML is easy to extend, unknown elements are ignored.
+- XML is widely understood.
-- XML is widely understood and supported in most programming languages.
+- XML is supported in most programming languages, so translators can be written in different languages.
+- XML eases modeling tool integration.
-- To translate between IDLs, the weak performance of XML is a non-issue.
+- For the purpose of translating between IDLs, the weak performance of XML is a non-issue.

 GIDL serves several purposes:
-- simplify migration between the four messaging frameworks
+- simplifies migration between the four messaging frameworks
+- enables modeling tool integration
-- allow easy performance comparisons between the messaging frameworks
+- allows easy performance comparisons between the messaging frameworks

 ## Basic types
 GIDL translates basic types as follows: